Texas executes man for killing ex-girlfriend and her son, 7

 Associated Press

+The executions come despite declining support in recent years for the death penalty across all political parties.
+About 6 in 10 Americans favor the death penalty, according to the General Social Survey, a major trends survey conducted by NORC at the University of Chicago.
+While a majority continue to express support for the death penalty, the share has declined steadily since the 1990s, when nearly three-quarters were in favor.

+So far, 15 people, including Barbee, have been executed across the U.S. in 2022, all by lethal injection.
+This year’s total number of U.S. executions is already higher than last year’s 11, which was the lowest in more than three decades.

-The U.S. Supreme Court on Wednesday declined an appeal from Barbee’s lawyers to halt the execution.
+The U.S. Supreme Court on Wednesday declined an appeal from Barbee’s lawyers to halt his execution.

-Barbee’s attorneys had asked the U.S. Supreme Court to stay his execution, arguing his religious rights were being violated because the state prison system, in the wake of a ruling by the high court on what spiritual advisers can do while in the execution chamber, did not create a written policy on the issue.
+Barbee’s attorneys had asked the U.S. Supreme Court to stay his execution, arguing his religious rights were being violated.
+They said that in the wake of a ruling by the high court on what spiritual advisers can do while in the execution chamber, the state prison system still had not created a written policy on the issue.

 In March, the U.S. Supreme Court said states must accommodate the wishes of death row inmates who want to have their faith leaders pray and touch them during their executions.
 Texas prison officials didn’t formally update their policy but said they would review inmates’ petitions on a case-by-case basis and would grant most reasonable requests.

-Earlier this month, U.S. District Judge Kenneth Hoyt in Houston issued a preliminary injunction, saying the state could only execute Barbee after it had published a clear policy on spiritual advisers that protects an inmate’s religious rights.
-Last week, the 5th U.S. Circuit Court of Appeals overturned Hoyt’s injunction, saying it was too broad.
-The appeals court said the Supreme Court was not requiring, but only recommending, states create written policies on this issue.

-On Tuesday, Hoyt issued a new injunction focused specifically on protecting Barbee’s rights.
-The 5th Circuit on Wednesday also overturned this injunction.

-The Texas Attorney General’s Office said in a previous court filing that Barbee’s claims were moot, as state prison officials are allowing his spiritual adviser to touch him and pray aloud during his execution.
+The Texas Attorney General’s Office had said in a previous court filing that Barbee’s claims were moot, as state prison officials are allowing his spiritual adviser to touch him and pray aloud during his execution.
+During the execution, Barbee’s spiritual adviser held his right hand and prayed aloud while the lethal injection was administered.
+As the powerful sedative took effect, Barbee could be heard snoring just before he let out his last breaths.

 Prosecutors said Barbee killed his ex-girlfriend and her son because he didn’t want his wife to know Underwood was seven months pregnant, presumably by him.
 DNA evidence later revealed Barbee wasn’t the father.
 Underwood owned a Fort Worth bagel shop, which was named after her son.
 She and her son were reported missing after failing to show up at a baby shower.